PoisotLab/ms_network_prediction/manuscript.md

 in environments for which there are no analogous data.

-Further, the analysis of interaction strength from empirical estimation is highly prone to biases since existing data quantifying interaction strength are usually lumped together, making it difficult to differentiate the strength in per-individual interactions from strength of a whole species interaction [@Wells2013SpeInt].
-Empirical estimations of interaction strength are still crucial [@Novak2008EstNon], but are a hard task to quantify in natural communities [@Wootton1997EstTes; @Sala2002ComDis; @Wootton2005MeaInt], especially as the number of species composing communities increases, composed with the possibility of higher-order interactions or non-linear responses [@Wootton2005MeaInt].
+Further, the analysis of interaction strength from empirical estimation is highly prone to bias as existing data quantifying interaction strength are usually lumped together, making it difficult to differentiate the strength in per-individual interactions from strength of a whole species interaction [@Wells2013SpeInt].
+Empirical estimations of interaction strength are still crucial [@Novak2008EstNon], but are a hard task to quantify in natural communities [@Wootton1997EstTes; @Sala2002ComDis; @Wootton2005MeaInt], especially as the number of species composing communities increases, composed with the possibility of higher-order interactions or non-linear responses in interactions [@Wootton2005MeaInt].
 Furthermore, interaction strength is extremely variable and context dependent and can be influenced by density dependence and spatiotemporal variation in abundances and community composition [@Wootton2005MeaInt].
-Inferring interaction strengths is a key step in linking species interactions to broader ecosystem processes and has the possibility to be done with relatively easily accessible data such as body size, abundance, density and metabolic rates [@Berlow2004IntStr].
+A better understanding of interaction strengths in communities is a key step in linking species interactions to ecosystem processes and functioning.

 ## Methods